In this Article:

-As you can see, it is a rather handsome specimen with its two-tone finish and furniture.
-It was a really decent shooter, as well.
+As you can see, it’s a rather handsome specimen with its two-tone finish and furniture.
+It was a decent shooter as well.

 Before we get on with things, let’s take a brief look at the history of the AR platform, both military and civilian.